-How to format Notes for the iPhone and iPad
+Jazz up your Notes on iOS by adding rich formatting options

 - Tap the B I U icon in the pop-up.

-Tap either Bold, Italic, or Underline to format your text the way you want.
+Tap either Bold, Italic, Underline, or Strikethrough to format your text the way you want.

+- If you're starting new text but want it to emphasize what you're about to type from that point forward, just tap the Aa button above the keyboard.

 How to create a checklist in Notes